ngusya/alx-system_engineering-devops/0x01-shell_permissions/README.md

   * mkdir -m 751 dir_holberton    Creates a directory called dir_holberton with permission 751 in the working directory.\
   * chgrp holberton hello         Changes the group owner to holberton for the file hello.\

-  * sudo chown betty : holberton -R ./   Changes the owner to betty and the group owner to holberton for all the files and\directories in the working directory.\
+  * sudo chown betty:holberton -R ./   Changes the owner to betty and the group owner to holberton for all the files and\directories in the working directory.\